CodeYourFuture/syllabus-archive/node-db/week-13/workshop.md

 });
 ```

-* Argument 1: the location of the file you want to write to
+* Argument 1: the location of the file you want to read from
 * Argument 2: the callback function

 You'll notice that `fs.readFile`'s callback function takes a second argument.